arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1300/tutorials/lora-message/lora-message.md

 But if a packet comes in, there are two major things that happen.
 First, we read the packet, using the command `int recipient = LoRa.read();`, which contains the `localAddress` (sent from the other board).
 We then create a string called `incoming`, which we then store the incoming message in.

 We then compare `recipient` to `localAddress` and `0xFF`, and if it doesn't match, we print "This message is not for me" in the Serial Monitor.
-As there are many people using the LoRa® network, we might intercept other messages, and if we do, that is the message we will see instead.
+As there are many people using the LoRa®-based network, we might intercept other messages, and if we do, that is the message we will see instead.

 Finally, we print the message stored in the `incoming` string in the Serial Monitor, along with RSSI.